SoftwareQuTech/qoala-mlir/docs/functionize.md

 must select the operations that belongs to a group, and place them in a separate function.
-This description does not provide a full specification about the algorithm, but it helps to understand how the operations are grouped together and how classical communications acts as _barriers_ that define the end of a partilly-filled quantum operations group.
+This description does not provide a full specification about the algorithm, but it helps to understand how the operations are grouped together and how classical communications acts as _barriers_ that define the end of a partially-filled quantum operations group.

 Despite this, the compiler specification limits the description only to how the operations are classified into an operations group.
 In this description, once certain  conditions are met, the group is considered "complete" and the operations are "placed into a separate function, replacing the original locations of the functionized operations with the respective `call` operation".

-From this description, we can identify the first 2 big steps of the functionzation:
+From this description, we can identify the first 2 big steps of the functionization:

 1. Classify the operations with the objective of forming the groups.
 2. For each of the groups, place all the instructions in its own function definition (within the same translation